Information on Covid-19 for Refugees and Asylum-Seekers in Ireland

 Information on TRC renewals can be viewed here.

-Have hearings at the International Protection Appeals Tribunal been postponed?
+Have hearings at the International Protection Appeals Tribunal (IPAT) been postponed?

 I have a work permit but my permission is due to expire shortly.
 What shall I do?

-All immigration permissions due to expire between 21st January 2021 and 20th April 2021 have been extended.
+All immigration permissions due to expire between 21 April 2021 and 20 September 2021 have been extended.
+This includes permissions that have already been extended by the previous 6 temporary extensions.
 This applies so long as you have not yet received a final decision on your international protection claim.
 This also applies to all persons who hold a current valid permission, or a permission that has already been extended under the previous notice(s) that were issued.

 For more information, please see: